|

 accept elevation to the Order before an elevation ceremony is planned.

-Mindful that not all Candidates accept the invitation, the Order recommends
+Mindful that not all Candidates accept the invitation, the Order

-The Crown should notify the Secretary when it has decided to make an elevation
+The Crown should notify the Secretary when it has decided to make an

-to notify the candidate.
-Arrangements should be made ahead of time for
+arrangements made to notify the candidate.
+Arrangements should be made

-the candidate to receive a medallion of the Order during the ceremony,
+ahead of time for the candidate to receive a medallion of the Order

-as a gift, or as a loan until a permanent arrangement can be made.
+during the ceremony, as a gift, or as a loan until a permanent

-Should the Crown decide not to act upon the Order's recommendation,
+Should the Crown decide not to act upon the Order's

 The Order recognizes that not everyone will agree to every candidate's